JoachimStanislaus/TelePDFLibrary/README.md

-# TelePDFLibrary
+# ThePDFLibrary_bot
-Telegram bot to upload and download Ebooks in PDF / Epub format
+A Telegram Bot to retrieve PDF of Books and Remember the page you last stopped at.